bartcode/gcp-ml-framework/README.md

 ```

 ## Notes
-- Support for Apache Beam in Python 3 is still experimental and this project cannot be
+- Support for Apache Beam in Python 3 is still experimental.
-    used with Dataflow yet.